gothinkster/spring-boot-realworld-example-app/README.md

 # Database

-It uses a ~~H2 in memory database~~ sqlite database (for easy local test without lost test data after every restart), can be changed easily in the `application.properties` for any other database.
+It uses a ~~H2 in-memory database~~ sqlite database (for easy local test without losing test data after every restart), can be changed easily in the `application.properties` for any other database.

 # Getting started

-You need Java 8 installed.
+You'll need Java 8 installed.

     ./gradlew bootRun